cleanlab/cleanlab-studio-tutorials/tlm-use-cases/eval-obs-integrations.md

 # Automatically Find Inaccurate LLM Responses in Evaluation and Observability Platforms

-Cleanlab's Trustworthy Language Model (TLM) enables evaluation and observability platform users to automatically identify low quality and hallucinated responses from any LLM trace.
+Cleanlab's Trustworthy Language Model (TLM) enables evaluation and observability platform users to quickly identify low quality and hallucinated responses from any LLM trace.

-With the increased usage of LLMs, there exists a growing need for observability, evaluation, and tracing platforms.
-These platforms enable users to trace and record the inputs and outputs of LLMs.

-TLM enables you to automatically find the poor quality and incorrect LLM responses lurking within your production logs and traces.
-This provides better Evals, with significantly less manual review and annotation work from your team.
+TLM automatically finds the poor quality and incorrect LLM responses lurking within your production logs and traces.
+This helps you perform better Evals, with significantly less manual review and annotation work to find these bad responses yourself.

-Here are integrations showing how TLM can be used with 3rd party observability platforms.
+The integrations below show how to use TLM with various 3rd party LLM evaluation/observability platforms.

 ## Arize Phoenix